 Acoustic guitars are braced internally to accommodate the thicker low strings on one side and the thinner high strings on the other, so if you mess with the string order you will eventually warp the guitar.
 The inner bracing is also designed to optimize the guitar’s tone, so flipping the string order will also adversely affect tone.
 Check out the video below which shows the effort that goes into correctly converting an acoustic guitar.

 Also keep in mind that if you mess with the layout of a guitar you are likely to adversely affect its resale value.
 For example as mentioned above, if you move the strap peg you will be left with a gaping hole where it used to be.
 Finding another lefty who is happy to play with a crippled guitar is going to be tricky and selling to a righty will involve reverting the guitar back to its original state ($$$).

 These issues are the main points to consider when thinking about restringing a right handed guitar left handed, but they really are just the tip of the iceberg.
 I could go on but I feel I should have made my point already.

 It is not worth the hassle and added expense of going to the effort of re-jigging a right handed guitar for left handed playing.
-Left handed guitars are generally no more expensive than right handed guitars these days so it makes no sense to switch around a righty.
-Perhaps 20 or 30 years ago it would have been the norm for a lefty to restring his dad’s old guitar, but this is 2012…why suffer?
+Left handed guitars are generally no more expensive than right handed guitars these days so it makes no sense to switch around a righty unless it is just a quick fix.
+Perhaps 20 or 30 years ago it would have been the norm for a southpaw to restring their dad’s old guitar, but this is 2014…why suffer?

 If it’s your first guitar and the only thing you have access to is a right handed axe, then by all means go ahead and restring it, but keep in mind it will never be perfect.
 You don’t absolutely have to change the nut, bridge etc just to try out guitar for a few weeks.
 Hopefully it will be good enough to give you a decent introduction to guitar and then you can feel confident in buying your first left handed model later on down the line.